kmacdon/personal-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Data Visualization
+- Package Development
 - Statistical Modeling
-- Statistical Computing
+- Process Automation

 # Education to show in About widget
 education: